 Stiff Big Toe | Hallux Rigidus

-Have you suddenly developed pain in your great toe joint?
+Have you suddenly developed pain in your big toe joint?
 This may be a sign of a condition called, hallux rigidus.
 In this diagnosis you hear two words, hallux and rigidus.
 Your hallux is the great toe and rigidus means stiff or rigid, just like it sounds.
 Unlike a bunion that's on the side of your big toe joint and may or may not be painful, in hallux rigidus the pain is on top of your big toe joint.

 The pain progresses from being occasional to more constant when walking, going up and down stairs, or participating sports activities such as golf.